 A native of Oxfordshire, England, I worked at the Lawrence Berkeley Research Labs in California before deciding to follow my passion for building stringed instruments.
 Returning to the UK, I studied at the Welsh School of Violin Making and Repair, near Cardiff.
 After graduating I joined the restoration workshops of Bein and Fushi in Chicago to apprentice under the guidance of master cello restorer, Russell Wagner.
 In 1996 I opened my own workshop in Santa Rosa, California, providing restoration services to the violin trade.
-Regular clients included some of the world’s leading violin dealers.
-Since 2015 all of my work has been devoted to building new instruments for clients across the US and in Europe.
+Since 2015 all of my work has been devoted to building new instruments

 Berkeley, California circa 1981 with the first “real” instrument that I made: a steel string guitar with a redwood top